10 Things Today’s Gamers Wouldn’t Understand

 They aren’t faced with the many trials that afflicted the 90s gamer and they simply do not have the capacity to empathise with a community whose problems went well beyond DLC, open worlds with limits and only six or seven consoles to choose to play on.

-Obviously, that doesn’t just relate to the obvious here: graphics have gotten far better and we didn’t have touch screens on our Sega Mega Drives.
-Instead the list below gathers together some odd things even those who lived at the time may have relegated to the limits of their subconscious and one you may never have heard of.
+Obviously, that doesn’t just relate to the obvious here: graphics have gotten far better and nobody had the luxury of touch screens on their Sega Mega Drives.
+Instead the list within gathers together some odd things even those who lived at the time may have relegated to the limits of their subconscious and one you may never have heard of.